AB 540 nonresident tuition exemption

 How to apply

 - 1. After you have accepted an offer of admission to a UC campus, submit your Statement of Legal Residence to the campus residence deputy.

 - 2. If you then receive a nonresident classification, the campus residence deputy may provide additional forms for you to complete to determine your eligibility for the AB 540 nonresident tuition exemption.
-Be prepared to provide official high school transcripts and proof of high school graduation.
+Be prepared to provide official California school transcripts and proof of high school graduation.